 Seems like Twitter was able to reunited Lebanese and Arabs, for a humanitarian case, and was able to reunite people regardless of their political beliefs, and nationality.
 We are closing to a happy ending an innocent 8 months old victim.

-We are finally able to sleep now that this infant is being taking care of, but there is many other infants, kids, women, and elderly people who also fell victims of the Syrian War, and they all need your help.
-It takes one person to start making a change, and to get everyone involved.
+Now that this infant is being taken care of, we can finally sleep peacefully.
+However, there are many other infants, kids, women, and elderly people who have fallen victim to the Syrian War, and they all need your help.
+It takes one person to start making a change and to get everyone involved.